jqwik-team/jqwik/documentation/src/docs/include/customized-parameter-generation.md

 The providing method has to return an object of type [`@Arbitrary<T>`](/docs/${docsVersion}/javadoc/net/jqwik/api/Arbitrary.html) where `T` is the static type of the parameter to be provided.
-Optionally the provider method can take tow optional parameters:

-- a first parameter of type `TypeUsage` that describes the details of the target parameter to be provided
-- a second parameter of type `ArbitraryProvider.SubtypeProvider`

-These two objects can be used to get detailed information about the parameter, like annotations and embedded type parameters, and to resolve other types, usually from type parameters embedded in the original parameter.
-Use with care!

 Parameter provision usually starts with a
 [static method call to `Arbitraries`](#static-arbitraries-methods), maybe followed